rohrbecka/EN13674/README.md

 # EN13674

-A Swift Package implementing the rail profiles as defined in EN 13674-1:2017.
+A Swift Package implementing the rail profiles as defined in EN 13674-1:2017 and EN 13674-4:2020.

 ## About the standard

 The EN 13674-1:2017 defines Vignol-shaped rails with meter-weights of 46 kg and above.
+The EN 13674-4:2020 defines Vignol-shaped rails with meter-weights of less than 46 kg.
 This includes not only the shape of the rail profiles, but also the requirements regarding physical properties and the homologation process for such rails.